-THE MILTON 2022-2027 CIP RECOMMENDATION REPORT
+THE MILTON 2023-2028 CIP RECOMMENDATION REPORT

-On behalf of the Capital Improvements Program Committee, it is our pleasure to submit our proposed Capital Improvements Program Report for Fiscal Years 2022-2027 for your consideration.
-The sum total of all projects SUBMITTED is \$5,370,919.18 for the six-year program (capital spending year plus five planning years) with \$839,682.19 of this potentially programmed for 2022.
-This is a potential increase of 58.7% from 2021.
-Please note that the annual state highway block grant amount, other grants and offsets, such as the school project amount, Police vehicle lease purchase (paid out of the Police General Fund budget), and roll-off truck purchase (paid out of Transfer Station fees), have been subtracted from these totals.
+On behalf of the Capital Improvements Program Committee, it is our pleasure to submit our proposed Capital Improvements Program Report for Fiscal Years 2023-2028 for your consideration.
+The sum total of all projects SUBMITTED is \$4,370,269.18 for the six-year program (capital spending year plus five planning years) with \$639,046.60 of this potentially programmed for 2023.
+This is a decrease of 16.32% from 2022.
+Please note that the annual state highway block grant amount, other grants and offsets, such as the school project amount, Police vehicle lease purchase (paid out of the Police General Fund budget), and roll-off truck purchase (paid out of Transfer Station fees), have been subtracted from these totals, and the Fire Station bond payment and the 2015 John Deere Grader lease payment have been added.
 However, the amount of unassigned fund balance proposed to be used has not been calculated at this time.
-The Board of Selectmen has used unassigned fund balance to pay down the tax levy portion of capital expenditures in the past; notably in 2020 in the amount of \$60,000, and in 2021 in the amount of \$129,718.
-It is not known if any of these funds will be used in 2022, therefore the potential increase from last year may well be overstated.
+The Board of Selectmen has used unassigned fund balance to pay down the tax levy portion of capital expenditures in the past; notably in 2021 in the amount of \$129,718, and in 2022 in the amount of \$180,750.
+It is not known if any of these funds will be used in 2023, therefore the potential decrease from last year may well change and become more of a decrease.